FreeCAD MCP server

 cp -r addon/FreeCADMCP ~/.FreeCAD/Mod/

-Edit the Claude Desktop configuration file (claude_desktop_config.json
+Edit the Claude Desktop config file claude_desktop_config.json with one of these configurations:

 {